-On Thursday, July 19, Project Pengyou and the Beijing Center welcomed students and professionals for an enlightening evening on forging a global career in China.
-The event featured presentations by interns on their roles in various organizations, a question and answer session with distinguished industry experts, and plenty of opportunities to connect with the international community in Beijing, accompanied by tasty tacos from LA Palms.
-The panel discussion was led by the Executive Director of the Beijing Center, Dr. Simon Woo.
+On Thursday, July 19, Project Pengyou and The Beijing Center welcomed students and professionals for an enlightening evening on forging a global career in China.
+The showcase featured presentations by interns on their roles in various organizations, a question and answer session with distinguished industry experts, and plenty of opportunities to connect with the international community in Beijing, accompanied by tasty tacos from Palms LA.
+The panel discussion was led by the Executive Director of The Beijing Center, Dr. Simon Woo.
 Our distinguished guest speakers included:

 Whether you have your sights set on establishing roots in China or a career elsewhere, the insights gleaned from the panel are pertinent in today’s increasingly globalized job market.
 Some key highlights:

 Amongst a pool of large, similarly qualified job applicants, it can be a struggle to stand out as a candidate.
 By taking initiative and diversifying your portfolio, you can create more career opportunities for yourself.
 This means being able to find skills that are applicable to your field no matter where you work.
 For example, knowledge of different languages and programming are skills that are widely relevant and in demand.
 While there is a general consensus that the job market is becoming more competitive due to the growing pool of graduates from both overseas and locally, there’s also room for creativity.
 James Lalonde asserts that you are no longer limited to ‘traditional’ professions like being an accountant or engineer, but are free to choose your own path.